-This lesson shows how to delete items three different ways; using the item's menu, using the ribbon, or in datasheet view.
+This lesson shows how to delete items two different ways; using the item's menu and using the ribbon.
 Oops!
 Didn't mean to hit the delete button?
 No worries, this clip will explain the options available if this action accidentally happens.

-Connecting a SharePoint list to Access and vice versa is simple after this clip is viewed.
-See how to connect a SharePoint list to Access; see the different connection options; as well as, how the changes made in Access take effect in SharePoint.
+Connecting a SharePoint list to Access is simple after this clip is viewed.
+See how to connect a SharePoint list to Access and learn how the changes made in Access take effect in SharePoint.